AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 As we are considering [rewriting](https://en.wikipedia.org/wiki/Rewriting) and [abstract rewriting systems](https://en.wikipedia.org/wiki/Abstract_rewriting_system), rules which intend to preserve their antecedents (or bodies) should copy these into their consequents (or heads).
 Broadly speaking, existing content (e.g., objects, expressions, rows, or subgraphs) which match specified patterns can optionally accompany any generated content intended to be placed in resultant sets, tables, or graphs.

-Here is a SQL example resembling the rewrite rule:
+Here is a SQL command resembling the rewrite rule:
 ```sql
 INSERT INTO NextTable (s, p, o)
 SELECT DISTINCT s1.s, 'u', s2.o